 Burt Gummer of the Tremors franchise lives and breathes this trope.

-In the 3rd movie, he blows up his entire house to kill a single Ass Blaster.
+In Tremors 3: Back to Perfection, he blows up his entire house to kill a single Ass Blaster.
 And then he finds out it was completely unneccessary.

-In the prequel, his ancestor buys a 2-inch bore Punt Gun and uses that to kill a Graboid.
+In Tremors 4: The Legend Begins, his ancestor buys a 2-inch bore Punt Gun and uses that to kill a Graboid.
 (For the uninitiated, a Punt Gun is a big...big shotgun.
 Sort of More Dakka, but only needing one pull of a trigger.
 The name come from the fact they were so large, to be used for their intended task they had to be mounted to flat-bottom boats known as 'punts'.
 Oh, and their purpose?
 Harvesting entire flocks of ducks....with one shot.)

 Overkill for an Overkill... the Saints, Glass included, were being Punished for killing his ENTIRE FAMILY, I'm talking at least 3 whole generations, as payback for the accidental death of their son during criminal activity.